 Not all of them I liked, which I’ll elaborate on – and some I loved.
-Be aware, Sub Category is just the term I’ve put in to shorten “what I believe it’s all about a subcategory” not what it might be.
+Be aware, Sub Category is just the term I’ve put in to shorten “what I believe it’s all about ” not what it might be.

 Podcasts can be listened to on Apple Podcasts, Google Play and Spotify.
 All links (no affiliates) take you to their main website.